fasterproject/.github/profile/README.md

 # Welcome to Faster HQ 🚀

-Hey there! 👋 We are Re/Mov, a group of passionate developers dedicated to creating exciting projects just for fun. 🎉
+Hey there! 👋 We are Faster, a group of passionate developers dedicated to creating exciting projects just for fun. 🎉

 ## About Us ℹ️